tacotoemeck/iGotWind/README.md

 #### If given more time, I would:

 - Fix fetch function in `TableContainer.js` inside of the `useEffect`
+- Fix 'get current location' on mobile and other browsers
 - Write tests
 - Fulfill remaining user stories
 - Write better readme